 Criminal roadblocks often occur during the day and more frequently under cover of darkness.
 To avoid armed robbery, avoid minor or remote roads with little traffic and, wherever possible keep windows closed and car doors locked.
 If possible, travel in a convoy.

-If you don't drive, travel in company vehicles, hotel transport or reputable taxis are is considered a safer alternative to travel by Public Motor Vehicles (PMVs).
-The latter are less reliable due to poor maintenance.
-They have also been targeted by criminals.
+If you don't drive, travel in company vehicles, use hotel transport or reputable taxis.
+Try to avoid using Public Motor Vehicles (PMVs), which are less reliable due to poor maintenance, and have also been targeted by criminals.

 Local group conflicts are frequent throughout PNG.
-DFAT advises that: Large crowds and public gatherings should be avoided as they may turn violent.
+Travelers should always avoid large crowds and public gatherings, as they may turn violent unexpectedly.

-In urban areas, townships and worksites where groups of individuals from different parts of the country live side-by-side, ethnic disputes inevitably arise.
-Worldwide, ethnic disputes lead to violent and often life-threatening clashes.
+In urban areas, townships and worksites where groups of people from different parts of the country live side-by-side, ethnic disputes inevitably arise.
+Disputes lead to violent and often life-threatening clashes.
 The atmosphere of lawlessness is usually associated with an increase in opportunistic crime.

 In a crowd, keep your eyes open and move away at the first hint of violence.

-If you intend to enjoy your stay in PNG, try to remember that all large crowds and public gatherings are the not same!
+Remember that all large crowds and public gatherings are not the same.

-Bougainville, the largest island of the Solomon's Island archipelago is an autonomous region of PNG.
-Magnificently rugged jungle terrain, active volcanoes and stunningly beautiful coral reefs ensure that despite its relative inaccessibility, Bougainville remains a favourite tourist destination.
+Bougainville is the largest island of the Solomon Islands archipelago and is currently an autonomous region of Papua New Guinea.
+With magnificently rugged jungle terrain, active volcanoes and pristine coral reefs, despite its relative inaccessibility, Bougainville remains a favorite among travelers.

-Travellers are advised that the Panguna mine, the main precipitating factor in the brutal civil war that lasted between 1988 and 1997 is a definite no-go zone.
-Foreigners who entered the centre without PNG Government authorization have been delayed and questioned, some for several days, and had their passports withheld on departure from the zone.
+Travelers are advised that the Panguna mine, the main factor in the brutal civil war that lasted between 1988 and 1997, is a definite no-go zone.
+Foreigners who entered the center without PNG Government authorization have been delayed and questioned, some for several days, and had their passports withheld on departure from the zone.